webforj/webforj-documentation/docs/components/fields/date-time-field.md

 - `isValidDateTime(String dateTimeAsString)`: Checks to see if the given string is a valid yyyy-MM-ddTHH:mm:ss date and time.
 This will return a boolean value true if so, false otherwise.

-### Best practices
+## Best practices

-To ensure an optimal user experience when using the `DateField` component, consider the following best practices:
+To ensure an optimal user experience when using the `DateTimeField` component, consider the following best practices:

-1. **Consider Localized Date Display**: When displaying dates, consider localizing the date format and incorporating regional preferences.
-This enhances usability and ensures dates are presented in a familiar format to the user.
+- **Localized Date Display**: Localizing the date format and incorporating regional preferences ensures dates are presented in a familiar format to the user.

-2. **Include Timezone Considerations**: If your application deals with time-sensitive information across different time zones, consider incorporating timezone selection alongside the date field to ensure accurate date-time representation.
+- **Include Timezones**: If your app deals with time-sensitive information across different time zones, consider incorporating timezone selection alongside the date field to ensure accurate date-time representation.

-3. **Consider Accessibility**: Utilize the `DateField` with accessibility in mind.
-Ensure that it meets accessibility standards, such as providing proper labels, and being compatible with assistive technologies.
+- **Accessibility**: Utilize the `DateTimeField` with accessibility in mind.
+Ensure that it meets accessibility standards, such as providing proper labels and being compatible with assistive technologies.

-4. **Auto-Populate Current Date**: Consider providing an option to auto-populate the current date as a default value in the date field, if appropriate for your application's use case.
+- **Auto-Populate Current Date**: Consider providing an option to auto-populate the current date and time as a default value in the date time field, if appropriate for your app's use case.